 29 Sep Two Layer Jersey Dress

-Posted at 12:25h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 12:25h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Identify the elements in a design that you particularly like.
 Using your drawing skills to re-work these elements in a design more suited to your needs or your market.
 This is the beginning of design development in any new season, when you look to the top end of the market for inspiration.